bl00dybear/ML_Model_for_Music_Genre_Classification/README.md

 After testing it on my own, I observed that the results are not precisely as I expected.
 <br>So at this point I made the decision to change my dataset, and make it by my own.
 I made a script for downloading playlists from YouTube and after download I preprocessed each song by cutting in 30 seconds pieces.
 Now my dataset have about 1300 audio files per genre.
 With this dataset I trained again my model, now having this results:
 <br>![img.png](images/img3.png)
-<br>To automate the database creation process, I created a script that I give a link to from a YouTube playlist and it downloads all my songs and divides them into 30-second sections.
+<br>To automate the database creation process, I created a script that I give a link to from a YouTube playlist and it downloads all my songs and divides them into 30-second sections `playlist_downloader.py`.
 ## Theory
 `MFCCs` are a feature representation that captures the spectral envelope of the audio signal, making it useful for various audio analysis tasks.